 Data Subject Right Service

-Under the General Data Protection Regulation [‘GDPR’] individuals known as ‘data subjects’ have rights.
+Under the GDPR individuals known as ‘data subjects’ have rights.

-- A right of access to their personal data and to ‘supplementary’ information – these are the most common requests.
+- right of access to their personal data and to ‘supplementary’ information

-- A right to have personal data erased or destroyed
+- right to have personal data erased or destroyed

-- A right to restrict what happens with their personal data
+- right to restrict what happens with their personal data

-- A right to object to the processing of their personal data
+- right to object to the processing of their personal data

-- A right to be notified if there has been a personal data breach involving their data
+- right to be notified if there has been a personal data breach involving their data

 The GDPR sets out when an organisation should provide information to an individual and how the information should be provided.
 It also sets out the circumstances when an individual can seek to exercise a right, the timescales within which a request should be dealt with, whether a charge can be made and when a request can be turned down – in whole or in part.